 Even though it doesn’t seem like that, but Kiev has been there for a long time; before we all knew what Ukraine and Russia were.
 Considered as one of the oldest settlements in Europe, it’s one of the first in the Slavic world too.
-Wandering through its historic streets is on top of your things to do in Kiev list.
+Wandering through its historic streets, visiting museums,

 The Independence Square